All photos Copyright Rob O'Brien 2008, 2009 & 2012

 Located all the way forward and over looking the bow is the charming Observation Bar, featuring the painting 'Royal Jubilee Week 1935' by A. R. Thomson as seen over the bar.

-Located on the port side of the ship is the former 1st Class Library and since 2006 has been home to Queen Mary Couture.
-Thankfully the former bookcases are still in use- featuring trendsetting fashion.
+Located on the port side of the ship is the former 1st Class Library and from 2006 until January 2015 this had been home to Queen Mary Couture.
+The former bookcases were still being used.

 Looking forward on the port side of the Promenade Deck in what maybe the same view to the left, the teak deck is well preserved today.